 Despite the historic status of the Mississippi, the river as we know it and the many benefits it provides are in danger.
 Around 40% of land in the continental United States drains into the Mississippi River.
-The expansiveness and interconnectivity of the Mississippi River system provide ample opportunities for different pollutants to enter the river and degrade downstream areas.
+The expansiveness of the Mississippi River system provides ample opportunities for pollutants to enter the river and degrade downstream areas.
 Increasing rates of urban and agricultural runoff have drastically reduced water quality, evident in the large aquatic ‘Dead Zone’ in the Gulf of Mexico where the Mississippi drains.
 Additionally, alterations to the river and its floodplain have led to habitat loss and made the river basin increasingly susceptible to extreme flooding events which are becoming more frequent and costly due to climate change.

 “This amazing river provides a cultural and environmental focal point for Quad Cities residents in both Iowa and Illinois,” said Illinois State Representative Michael Halpin, “Protecting this resource for future generations to have clean drinking water, as a home for plant and animal life, and for its breathtaking vistas should be our highest priority.
 This latest designation, however, shows we have more work to do.”